jandresleiva/CargoLog/README.md

-# My Logger
+# CargoLog

-An isomorphic logging library for Node.js and browsers with TypeScript support.
+A lightweight isomorphic logging library with custom transports support for Node.js and browsers TypeScript native.

 ## Features